orion-project/rezonator2/help/func_beam_var.rst

 Element, Parameter
 ~~~~~~~~~~~~~~~~~~

-Element and its parameter to vary.
+An element and its parameter or a :ref:`global parameter <params_window>` to vary.
 The value of this parameter will be marked along the horizontal axis of the stability map plot.

 Variation
 ~~~~~~~~~